Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-create-order.md

 1. Define a route handler for POST /orders
 2. Parse the request body to extract order information
 3. Validate the order data
-4. Begin a database transaction
-5. Create the order and order items
+4. Create the order and order items
-6. Update product stock quantities
-7. Calculate the total order amount
+5. Calculate the total order amount
-8. Commit the transaction if all operations succeed
-9. Return the created order with its details
+6. Return the created order with its details
-10. Roll back the transaction if any operation fails

 The implementation will use the DatabaseService to execute the necessary SQL commands within a transaction.